mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 Deletes the record at the specified relative record number (RRN) from the file that the FileAdapter is working with.

+#### Remarks
+The DeleteRRN method is used to delete the record at the specified relative record number (RRN) from the file that the FileAdapter is working with.
+It calls the DeleteRRN method of the FileData object of the FileAdapter, passing the provided RRN.
+The DeleteRRN method of the FileData object deletes the record at the specified RRN from the file.
+This operation is irreversible, so it should be used with caution.
+It is recommended to have a backup of the file before calling this method.

 ```cs
 void DeleteRRN(long RRN)
 ```